ooni/probe-cli/internal/enginenetx/DESIGN.md

 You may notice that we record both TCP connects and failures, while we only record TLS handshake and certificate verification failures.
-This happens because the same TCP endpoint (e.g., `162.55.247.208:443`) will be tried with different SNIs when using bridges.
+This happens because the same TCP endpoint (e.g., `162.55.247.208:443`) will be tried with different SNIs when using `bridgePolicy`.
 However, there's no point to continue trying once we learn that we cannot connect to such an endpoint.
 And, because TCP connect may fail with timeout, by not attempting, we reduce the amount of operations parked waiting for timeouts.